lorenz21/rpn-calc-workshop-2017-03-11/README.md

 `pop`, and `execute`; however, to be RPN-compliant it should only `pop` exactly the number of times to retrieve the necessary values and then `push` once (performing necessary algorithmic steps in-between).

+## Using the Parser

+Instead of interacting programmatically with the calculator, you can also supply input as a string or as an open file object:

+    import rpncalculator

+    # Note: this example assumes the '+' operation has been registered
+    # as previously demonstrated.

+    parser = rpncalculator.Parser()
+    result = parser.process('1 1 +')    # result = 2

+    with open(myinputfile) as f:
+        result = parser.process(f)

+Files can be arbitrarily large; the tokenization engine is smart about only tokenizing small chunks of the input at a time.